Ethics Guidelines

 The intent of the Des Moines Zen Center (DMZC) is to cultivate an environment which protects and nourishes the sangha’s (community of participants) spiritual development and practice.
 Our commitment in this endeavor is to each other, all living things and the universe itself.
 Along with Right Action and Right Speech, the bodhisattva precepts serve as our path to facilitate a practice based on awareness, trust, selflessness, kindness and honest communication.
 Aligning ourselves with these precepts is a guide for our thoughts, words and actions so we may live in peace and harmony.

-The Three Refuges:
+The Three Refuges/Treasures:

 • We take refuge in the Buddha